ga4gh/data-security/AAI/AAIConnectProfile.md

 ### Task-Specific Tokens
 To improve the auditability of authorization flows, speed revocations, and address the "large Passport" problem, AAI v2.0 introduces the concept of Task-Specific Tokens--opaque identifiers that represent a de-scoped version of a Passport.
-This necessarily shifts additional communication burden back to the Broker (similar to AAI v1.0, where a Passport Clearinghouse retrieved a list of Visas from the Broker) as the services that receive a token must communicate with the Broker to introspect the token to determine (1) token validity and (2) the set of Visas associated with the token.
+This necessarily shifts additional communication burden back to the Broker as services that receive a token must communicate with the Broker to introspect the token and determine (1) token validity and (2) the set of Visas associated with the token.

 <img title="lifecycle" alt="lifecycle" width="50%" src="AAI/assets/TSTs_basic_example.png">